Rustic Lakeside abode beside RMNP

 Evergreen is a cozy, rustic cabin, great for a quaint weekend at the lake.
 There is a full kitchen for your use, as well as one double bed and a bunk bed.
-We also offer breakfast and the use of camp showshoes, cross country skis, kayaks and canoes (upon request, depending on availability).
+We stock basics like coffee, and offer the use of camp showshoes, cross country skis, kayaks and canoes (upon request, depending on availability).
 Perfect for a family or a group of friends looking for a quiet retreat!

 Evergreen is on Camp Wannakumbac/Riding Mountain Conference Centre grounds, so during your stay there may be other guests using the rest of the facility.
 This means you may hear and see other people around camp.
 However, Evergreen is your own private abode.
 All other buildings are off limits to guests staying in Evergreen.

 Booking and availability is accessible through Airbnb.
 Our listing is titled “Evergreen Cabin – Rustic Lakeside abode by RMNP”.
 You will also find more detail about amenities, the location, and other things of note during your stay.